-Land costs must also be factored into the final calculation of developer contributions.
-In all cases developers will be expected to safeguard and make available the land agreed with the Council for school provision.
-It is proposed that the cost of land acquisition for education be spread across the relevant catchment in the same way as the cost of the school facilities will be.
+Where applicable, land costs must also be factored into the final calculation of developer contributions.
+This will only be required where new land needs to be secured; it may be that capacity issues can be resolved through developing on the existing school estate or through re-configuration.
+In some cases developers will be expected to safeguard and make available the land agreed with the Council for school provision.
+It is proposed that, where possible, the cost of land acquisition for education be spread across the relevant catchment in the same way as the cost of the school facilities will be.
 In so doing, no particular landowner or developer should be disproportionately disadvantaged by the school site being required on his/her land.